DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Package-Settings.md

 ## Project Parameters

 **NB: don't put the contents of sets in the Value part of the parameter - SSIS doesn't like it** ;)
+NB1: quotes are not required for strings in the Parameters editor

 ### AdApplNoMask